Chad-Powellv1/pseudoCode/pseudocode.md

   - Supplies the gas from the Gas Tank Object to the Gas Fireplace Object.

-  - Connects to the Gas Tank Object with a Gas Line Fitting.
+  - Connects to the Gas Tank Object to the Gas Burner Object with the Gas Line Fitting Object.

-  - Manual/Electronic gas valve: CONTROLS the flow of gas from the tank.
+  - ### **Manual/Electronic gas valve**:

-    - IF valve is turned all the way to the right OR the Thermocouple Object is not sending an electric signal THEN gas is off.
+    - **FUNCTION**: Controls the flow of gas from Gas Tank Object to Gas Fireplace Object.

-    - IF valve is turned all the way to the left AND Thermocouple Object is sending an electric signal THEN gas is on.
+      - IF user TURNS valve to the right THEN gas will not flow OR Thermocouple Object NOT sending electric signal THEN gas will not flow.

-  - Connects to the Gas Burner Object was a Gas Line Fitting Object.
+      - IF user TURNS valve to the left THEN gas will flow AND Thermocouple Object IS sending electric signal THEN gas will flow.

 <br>